Calabanga: Isarog Agta language

-In 2010, UNESCO released its 3rd world volume of Endangered Languages in the World, where 3 critically endangered languages were in the Philippines.
-One of these languages in the Isarog Agta language which has an estimated speaker of 5 people in the year 2000.
-The language was classified as Critically Endangered, meaning the youngest speakers are grandparents and older, and they speak the language partially and infrequently and hardly pass the language to their children and grandchildren anymore.
-If the remaining 150 people do not pass their native language to the next generation of Isarog Agta people, their indigenous language will be extinct within a period of 1 to 2 decades.
+In 2010, UNESCO released its third world volume of Endangered Languages in the World, where three critically endangered languages were in the Philippines.
+One of these languages is the Isarog Agta language which has an estimated five speakers in the year 2000.
+The language was classified as "critically endangered".
+If the remaining people do not pass their native language to the next generation of Isarog Agta people, their indigenous language will be extinct within a period of one to two decades.

-The Isarog Agta people live within the circumference of Mount Isarog, though only 5 of them still know their indigenous language.
+The Isarog Agta people live within the circumference of Mount Isarog, though only five of them still know their indigenous language.
 They are one of the original Negrito settlers in the entire Philippines.
 They belong to the Aeta people classification, but have distinct language and belief systems unique to their own culture and heritage.

-Urbanization

-Calabanga, just of Naga City is rapidly urbanizing town with new infrastructures under construction in the Poblacion as well as the rural areas.
-It is the fourth most competitive town in Camarines Sur.
-The reason why the town is rapidly urbanizing it's because people from the towns of Tinambac Bombon Siruma come there to work and study and another reason why is that it's proximity to Naga City and also being part of the Metropolitan.